pat955/poke-tracker/README.md

 * Select regions instead of starting from the start
 * Make a rarity and chance system
 * Battles, trainers
+* Ability to have more than one of one pokemon, i.e. two pikachu
 * ~~Items~~ (Done!)
 * ~~Nicknames~~ (Done!)
 * ~~Better Cache~~ (Done!)